top of page

 www.AlexAndOlmsted.com

-Alex Vernon (Ensemble) has been a Happenstance company member since 2012.
+Alex Vernon (Lead Tinkerer/Ensemble) has been a Happenstance company member since 2012.
 He is an actor and puppeteer whose previous work has been seen with Constellation Theatre, Pointless Theatre, Imagination Stage, Adventure Theatre, WSC Avant Bard, and Washington Revels.
 He is also the other half of Alex and Olmsted, with which he creates original puppet works that have toured internationally.

 www.AlexAndOlmsted.com